Macerich: My Worst Investment Might Pay Off (NYSE:MAC)

 Thank you kindly for taking the time to read this piece.

-Disclosure: I am/we are long SBUX, CWQXF.
+Disclosure: I am/we are long SBUX, CWQXF, MAC.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.

 Additional disclosure: While this article may sound like financial advice, please observe that the author is not a CFA or in any way licensed to give financial advice.
 It may be structured as such, but it is not financial advice.
 Investors are required and expected to do their own due diligence and research prior to any investment.